Genymobile/scrcpy/README.md

 To simulate "pinch-to-zoom": <kbd>Ctrl</kbd>+_click-and-move_.

-More precisely, hold <kbd>Ctrl</kbd> while pressing the left-click button.
+More precisely, hold <kbd>Ctrl</kbd> down while pressing the left-click button.
 Until the left-click button is released, all mouse movements scale and rotate the content (if supported by the app) relative to the center of the screen.

-Concretely, scrcpy generates additional touch events from a "virtual finger" at a location inverted through the center of the screen.
+Technically, `scrcpy` generates additional touch events from a "virtual finger" at a location inverted through the center of the screen.

 #### Physical keyboard simulation (HID)

-By default, scrcpy uses Android key or text injection: it works everywhere, but is limited to ASCII.
+By default, `scrcpy` uses Android key or text injection: it works everywhere, but is limited to ASCII.

-Alternatively, scrcpy can simulate a physical USB keyboard on Android to provide a better input experience (using [USB HID over AOAv2][hid-aoav2]): the virtual keyboard is disabled and it works for all characters and IME.
+Alternatively, `scrcpy` can simulate a physical USB keyboard on Android to provide a better input experience (using [USB HID over AOAv2][hid-aoav2]): the virtual keyboard is disabled and it works for all characters and IME.

 [hid-aoav2]: https://source.android.com/devices/accessories/aoa2#hid-support

-However, it only works if the device is connected by USB.
+However, it only works if the device is connected via USB.

-Note: On Windows, it may only work in [OTG mode](#otg), not while mirroring (it is not possible to open a USB device if it is already open by another process like the adb daemon).
+Note: On Windows, it may only work in [OTG mode](#otg), not while mirroring (it is not possible to open a USB device if it is already open by another process like the `adb` daemon).

 To enable this mode: